Turn OpenClaw into an AI operator for your business.

 The purpose of this setup is not simply to install OpenClaw.
 It is to create a dependable operating layer that can support real business work through messaging, memory, tool use, and follow-through.

-• If you want help with setup, you can book a free consultation with Sam.
+• If you want help with setup, you can book a consulting call with Sam.

 • This is useful if you want help choosing the right first workflow, messaging setup, or workspace structure.